If you’re an executive, you must have a polished and professional resume.

 Rather, it’s a way of expressing your deep and authentic value statement.
-Your resume is the tip of the iceberg, if you like, and the bulk of the power comes from the story you weave to illustrate the labels you apply to yourself.
+Your resume is the tip of the iceberg, if you like, and the bulk of the power comes from the story you weave to showcase your positive attributes.

 In other words, if you’re describing yourself as ‘strategic’, your resume should include numerous achievements that illustrate your strategic ability.

-Imagine that your executive resume is a building (bear with me).
+Imagine that your executive resume is a building.

-As with any building, the materials you use throughout will dictate what the building looks like, and that will dictate how the building is perceived.
+As with any building, the materials you use throughout will dictate what the building looks like.
+This, in turn, will dictate how the building is perceived.

-The verbs you use are like the bricks – and concrete breezeblock will give a different impression to redbrick or marble…
+The verbs you use in your executive resume are the bricks – and concrete breezeblock will give a different impression to redbrick or marble.

 It works both ways, by the way.